Stoeckel Hall, 203.432.2986

 Special Requirements for the Ph.D.
 Degree

 Two years of course work, comprising a minimum of fourteen courses.
 All students must take the proseminars in ethnomusicology, music history, and music theory.
 In addition, students in the theory program must take both of the history of theory seminars; students in the music history program must take one history of theory seminar; and students in the ethnomusicology program must take at least two but no more than five graduate seminars or non-introductory undergraduate courses in other departments or schools within the University.
-In consultation with the DGS, history and theory students may elect to take up to two graduate seminars or non-introductory undergraduate courses outside the department.
+In consultation with the director of graduate studies (DGS), history and theory students may elect to take up to two graduate seminars or non-introductory undergraduate courses outside the department.
 Consult the Music Graduate Student Handbook for further details specific to each program.

 A student must receive at least four Honors grades in departmental seminars in order to proceed to the qualifying examination, administered in August following the second year.
 Reading proficiency in two languages—for historians and theorists, German and usually either French or Italian; for ethnomusicologists, two languages relevant to their research, one of which must be a European language—is demonstrated by examinations (with dictionary access) offered once per term.
 A style and repertory examination must be taken upon entering in August, and retaken every term until passed before the end of the third year.
 Third-year students attend a weekly prospectus/dissertation colloquium.
 Approval of the dissertation prospectus admits a student to candidacy, provided that all other requirements are met.
 Only students admitted to candidacy can continue into the fourth year of study.
 Fourth- and fifth-year students attend the dissertation colloquium in the spring terms.